Time, Forward!

-Time, Forward! (Время, вперёд!, Vremya, vperyod!) is a 1965 Soviet drama film directed by Sofiya Milkina and Mikhail Schweitzer based on a novel with the same name and a screenplay by Valentin Kataev.
+Time, Forward! (Время, вперёд!, Vremya, vperyod!) is a 1965 Soviet part industrial drama film directed by Sofiya Milkina and Mikhail Schweitzer based on the 1932 novel and a screenplay by Valentin Kataev.
 The film was produced by Mosfilm, a unit of the State Committee for Cinematography (Goskino).
 The famous musical score was composed by Georgy Sviridov.

 The title is derived from Vladimir Mayakovsky's play The Bathhouse (Баня).

-Plot summary

 The film is set in the 1930s, depicting one day of the construction work of Magnitogorsk Iron and Steel Works (or Magnitka).
 The characters are construction workers and Komsomol members who are eager to work.
 Learning that their colleagues in Kharkov have set a record, they are mobilized in order to beat them.
 Everyone at the construction site has embraced socialist competition.
 They are ready to win at any cost to speed up construction and complete the work on time.
 A Moscow journalist comes to cover the scope of the great construction project, seeking a hero for his story.

+Plot

+The film is set in May 1930, on a construction site in the Ural Mountains during the early 1930s, the heyday of Stalin's Five-Year Plans, and chronicles a day in the construction of the Magnitogorsk Metallurgical Plant.
+News arrives that concrete workers from Kharkiv have set a record for the number of concrete batches mixed in a single shift.
+Two teams, led by Ishchenko and Khanumov, are eager to break this record, but the site manager, Margulies, must balance their enthusiasm with the need for quality and proper planning.
+Meanwhile, a visiting writer, Ogniyev, seeks inspiration from the monumental project.
+Although initially cautious, Margulies approves Ishchenko’s attempt to surpass the record, setting the stage for a day of intense labor and personal challenges.

+As the workers push themselves to their limits, personal struggles come to the forefront.
+Ishchenko’s wife goes into labor, forcing him to rush her to the hospital.
+Meanwhile, two disruptive members of his team are expelled for shirking their duties.
+Stormy weather and a sudden shortage of cement threaten the effort, prompting Korenev, a foreman, to procure supplies by any means necessary.
+Just as Ishchenko's team nears the Kharkiv record, news arrives that workers at the Kuznetsk construction site have raised the bar to an astonishing 402 batches.
+Undeterred, the team presses on.
+Even Khanumov, initially a competitor, helps automate part of the process.
+Despite bureaucratic interference, the team triumphantly reports a world-record 415 batches by the end of the shift.
+A commission arrives to test the concrete’s quality, leaving Margulies and the workers uncertain of their achievement's ultimate validation.

+As night falls, Margulies, exhausted but still working, walks Shura Soldatova, the enthusiastic worker behind the motivational posters.
+Their relationship is revealed to be romantic, and Shura impulsively proposes marriage.
+Margulies, in his reserved manner, responds with a quiet but heartfelt acknowledgment of their mutual bond, ending the day on a note of personal and professional resolution.